Wildboar-Software/directory/doc/schema.md

 separate table in the database, you could define a driver that reads and writes from this table instead of the `AttributeValue` table.

+Note that attribute drivers should be used sparingly.
+It is common for users to request all attribute types when reading or searching an entry.
+When this happens, every attribute type's `readValues()` driver will be called.
+If this function contains a database query, it will slightly slow down the time it takes to read an entry.
+Attribute drivers should only be used where there is some utility in storing values of a given attribute in their own table, rather than in the `AttributeValue` table.

 ### Custom Object Classes

 Object classes are pure data, and as such, there are three ways they can be